 RNG can be a carbon NEGATIVE transportation fuel, with some projects in California providing well-to-wheel GHG reductions up to 382% compared to petroleum-based ultra-low sulfur diesel

-139

-Million DGE

-of RNG

-At the end of 2019, 139.3 million diesel gallon equivalent (DGE) of RNG was consumed by California motor vehicles

 Widely available and sold at retailers nationwide.

 Investing in RNG supports a future with lower-carbon electricity generation and renewable hydrogen production.